MapsterMapper/Mapster/README.md

 ###Examples
 ####Mapping to a new object
-Fpr makes the object and maps values to it.
+Mapster makes the object and maps values to it.

     TDestination destObject = TypeAdapter.Adapt<TSource, TDestination>(sourceObject);

 ####Mapping to an existing object
-You make the object, Fpr maps to the object.
+You make the object, Mapster maps to the object.

     TDestination destObject = new TDestination();
     destObject = TypeAdapter.Adapt(sourceObject, destObject);